Beaver Builder Review: The Best Content Builder Around? Truth or Hype?

 Keep in mind that, even with the premium plans, you only get support for one year (although this can be extended later on).

 Let’s move on to the next section in our Beaver Builder review:

 How easy is it to set up a handsome page with Beaver Builder?

 Getting started with Beaver Builder is pretty intuitive.
 The builder is integrated quite nicely into the WordPress UI.

 As soon as you activate Beaver Builder, you’ll see a welcome page that allows you to adjust some basic settings.
-The cool thing is that all those settings are optional, and you don’t have to go through them if you don’t want to.
+The cool thing is that all of those settings are optional, and you don’t have to go through them if you don’t want to.